 Price: ± £9.90 – £10.50 per person

 Tiered pricing for peak/off-peak, adults, children, family and group rates.
 Free entry for National Trust members.

 Visitors arriving by public transport are offered a discount voucher redeemable at the shop or tea-rooms.

-The castle ruins are on a hill and some parts of the terrain are steep with unsteady footing.
-It’s a beautiful location surrounded by beautiful countryside with many walking opportunities, including the 9.5 mile Purbeck Ridgeway to the coast.
-Events are frequent and of a high calibre, with family focused trails and living history displays.
+Corefe Castle is set in a beautiful location surrounded by countryside with many walking opportunities, including the 9.5 mile Purbeck Ridgeway to the coast.
+Events are frequent and of a high calibre, with family-focused trails and living history displays.
 It’s easy to spend a whole day in the castle, Corfe Village and walking in the surrounding area.

 Access: Good.
-Mobility parking in main car park.
-Adapted toilets at visitor centre and castle entrance (radar key enabled).
+Mobility parking in the main car park and in the village.
+Adapted toilets at the visitor centre and castle entrance (radar key enabled).
 Grounds – partly accessible, steep slopes, some steps, uneven paths, undulating terrain.
 Some visitors may require assistance from their companion.
 Full access statement here.